UbiquityRobotics/learn/quick_start/logitech.markdown

 title:  "Using the Optional Logitech Controller"
 permalink: logitech
 ---
+# Using the Optional Logitech Controller

-For a standard Magni equipped with a Raspberry Pi 3 you need a laptop or some way to open a terminal session to the Rpi controlling the robot.
-If the proper software is installed, and the Logitech controller dongle is installed on the Rpi, here are the commands needed to start the controller.
-After powering up the robot (Rpi power light is on and red).
+For a standard Magni equipped with a Raspberry Pi 3 you need a laptop or some way to open a terminal session to the RPi controlling the robot.
+If the proper software is installed, and the Logitech controller dongle is installed on the RPi, here are the commands needed to start the controller.
+After powering up the robot (RPi power light is on and red).
 Assuming the robot is networked locally, or if you are using the default IP address (see connecting to your robot for the first